solidjs/solid-site/public/docs/md/v0.22.0/styling.md

 ```

 In addition to supporting CSS variables it puts things consistent with CSS string and SSR versions.
 [`setProperty`](https://developer.mozilla.org/en-US/docs/Web/API/CSSStyleDeclaration/setProperty) is also more performant.
-This does mean that you must use units like "px" or "em" on properties expecting sizes.

 _Note: The compiler automatically optimizes object form when declared inline unrolling any iteration._